Clef Lip and Cleft Palate Surgery

 At AdventHealth for Children, our compassionate and experienced team of experts is here for you.
 While we have successfully cared for thousands of children with cleft lip-and palate-related conditions, we know each patient and family is unique.
 We’re here to answer your questions, discuss your child’s treatment options and create a plan that’s best for your baby.

-With unmatched skills and expertise across Central Florida, our craniofacial team is backed by a network of over 250 pediatric specialists who work together and in partnership with your family to care for your child.
+With unmatched skills and expertise across Central Florida, our craniofacial specialists are backed by a network of more than 250 pediatric providers collaborating with your family to care for your child.

 Our pediatric plastic surgeons are ready to help your child smile again.
 To get started, request an appointment and our Nurse Care Coordinator will contact you.